repla-app/repla-app.github.io/_posts/2020-01-13-repla-use-cases.md

 ## REPL

-The REPL, or [read–eval–print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), is environment where you enter source code and see the result of it being evaluated.
-REPLs are an underutilized programming tool today, part of the problem is that using them usually requires writing source code at a plain command prompt, whereas most developers are accustomed to writing code in their text editor, an environment that provides important features for programming such as [syntax highlighting](https://en.wikipedia.org/wiki/Syntax_highlighting), [autocomplete](https://en.wikipedia.org/wiki/Autocomplete), and [automatically checking for common issues](https://en.wikipedia.org/wiki/Lint_(software)).
+The REPL, or [read–eval–print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), is an environment where you enter source code and see the result of it being evaluated instantly.
+REPLs are an underutilized programming tool today, partially because using them usually requires writing source code at a plain command prompt, whereas most developers are accustomed to writing code in their own text editor, an environment that provides important features for programming such as [syntax highlighting](https://en.wikipedia.org/wiki/Syntax_highlighting), [autocomplete](https://en.wikipedia.org/wiki/Autocomplete), and [automatically checking for common issues](https://en.wikipedia.org/wiki/Lint_(software)).

 ![IRB](/assets/2020-01-13-irb.png)